Core Stability - Defined

 When Do We Use Core Stability?

 When you shift your body weight or stand on one leg, your foot and ankle muscles work with your hip, thigh, abdominal and trunk musculature to create balance and stability.
-Or when you use your hands or arms to carry something, you should have core stabilizing musculature engaged in your shoulders, neck, trunk, legs, ankles and feet as well Core stability and balance go together - which requires that you have active core muscular engagement along with activated foot and ankle balance responses.
+Or when you use your hands or arms to carry something, you should have core stabilizing musculature engaged in your trunk, shoulder girdles and hip girdles - as well as the hands and arms (for holding) and your feet/ankles (for balance).
+Core stability and balance go together - which requires that you have active core muscular engagement along with activated foot and ankle balance responses.
+And the more proximal core stabilizers should be activated first - before the distal extremities - as a prerequisite for movement patterns that do not place strain on the spine.
+That's the way we are designed to move our bodies.
 We don't move our body parts in isolation.
 We move in coordinated whole body movement patterns.

 How Do We Use Our Core Stability?